 But EVs are just a part of it – we’re committed to reducing emissions in commercial transportation as well.
-We’ve helped convert about 850 commercial vehicles and seven marine vessels to cleaner natural gas so far, and there are now 19 compressed natural gas fuelling stations around BC.
-Finding ways to reduce emissions from the transportation is a key part of our 30BY30 target – our aim to reduce our customers’ GHG emissions by 30 per cent overall by the year 2030.
+FortisBC has provided incentive funding to over 1000 compressed natural gas (CNG) and liquefied natural gas (LNG) vehicles which include public transit buses, trucks and waste haulers, and nine marine vessels for cleaner natural gas fueling.
+As of December 7, 2021 there are 19 operational CNG and LNG fueling stations around BC with two additional stations to open in 2022.
+Finding ways to reduce emissions from the transportation sector is a key part of our 30BY30 target – our aim to reduce our customers’ GHG emissions by 30 per cent overall by the year 2030.

-So get charged up about EVs.
+So get charged up about electric vehicles.
 It’s an opportunity for each of us to personally make a positive contribution to climate action, and go easy on our wallets while we do it.

 3 Terms and conditions apply: https://www.fortisbc.com/rebates/business/ev-charging-solutions-for-multi-unit-residential-buildings-and-workplaces

 4 Source: Plug In BC Electric Vehicles 101 (Getting where you’re going) https://pluginbc.ca/ev101/